-Whenever you notice web browser start misbehaving the first thing you have to clear cache, browsing history and cookies that help chrome get back on good condition and fix most of the problems.
+Whenever you notice a web browser start misbehaving the first thing you have to clear the cache, browsing history and cookies that help chrome get back on good condition and fix most of the problems.

-Note: If Google Chrome keeps crashing continuously, Not responding, that cause you need to boot into safe mode to perform steps below.
+Note: If Google Chrome keeps crashing continuously, Not responding, that cause you need to boot into safe mode to perform the steps below.

-- Open Google Chrome browser, click the menu icon (three vertically aligned dots) in the top-right corner.
+- Open the Google Chrome browser, click the menu icon (three vertically aligned dots) in the top-right corner.